GageBergmann/spring-2021-assignment-1/README.md

 ![Assignment 1 example](initial.png)

 #### Task 4
 You should implement two types of projections (orthographic and perspective).
 This should be handled by function `updateProjectionMatrix`.
-Notice that even in an orthographic projection you should be able to zoom-in and zoom-out towards the centerpoint of the model (computed inside function `getCentroid`).
+Notice that even in an orthographic projection you should be able to zoom-in and zoom-out towards the centerpoint of the model (computed inside `getCentroid`).

 <p align="center">
 <img src="ortho.png" alt="Orthographic projection" width="350"/> <img src="perspective.png" alt="Perspective projection" width="350"/>